ArduPilot/ardupilot_wiki/common/source/docs/common-dshot.rst

 To use ESC telemetry you need to connect a separate telemetry pin on all your ESCs back to a single UART RX pin on your flight board.
-ESC telemetry is only available on BLHeli_32 ESCs, and a wire for the telemetry is only pre-soldered for some ESCs.
+ESC telemetry is currently only available with BLHeli_32 ESCs, and a wire for the telemetry is only pre-soldered for some ESCs.
 If the wire isn't pre-soldered you will need to solder it yourself.
+Support for KISS ESC Telemetry is planned.

 The wires from all ESCs should all come back to a single UART RX line.
 The way it works is that the flight board requests telemetry